coobas/pydata-prague-25/slides.md

 # You can also start simply with 'default'
 theme: default

-title: From built-in concurrency primitives to large scale distributed computing
+title: Async to Distributed - Concurrency Patterns for Data Processing
 info: |
   Jakub Urban